webgptorg/book/examples/45-expect-json.ptbk.md

 %% 🔮 Tip: Open this on GitHub or in the VSCode website to see the Mermaid graph visually

 flowchart LR
-  subgraph "✨ Sample: Parsing data to JSON"
+  subgraph "✨ Example: Parsing data to JSON"

       direction TB